Pound pauses for breath amid Brexit limbo, dollar steadies

 That has begun to run out of steam as concerns about the health of the U.S. economy returned to the fore.

-Tech industry bellwether Texas Instruments (TXN.O) posted a disappointing earnings outlook on Tuesday, followed overnight by signs of a slowdown in Microsoft Corp’s (MSFT.O) cloud computing division.
+Tech industry bellwether Texas Instruments posted a disappointing earnings outlook on Tuesday, followed overnight by signs of a slowdown in Microsoft Corp’s cloud computing division.

 Traders also await U.S. Vice President Mike Pence’s speech later in the day, after his strong criticism of China in a speech in October last year escalated bilateral tensions and triggered a global share selloff.